 At Carlton Road Academy, the aim of our English curriculum is to deliver a stimulating writing curriculum that develops children into independent writers who can write for a range of purposes.
-We believe that all children should be able to confidently communicate their knowledge, ideas, and emotions through their writing and that being a coherent writer is fundamental to child's success during their journey through school and beyond.
-To support our children with this, our writing curriculum is delivered though a range of motivating and creative stimuli such as: texts, film clips, artefacts, visitors, and real-life experiences which excite and engage the children.
+We believe that all pupils should be able to confidently communicate their knowledge, ideas, and emotions through their writing and that being coherent writers is fundamental in a child's success during their journey through school and beyond.
+To support our learners with this, our writing curriculum is delivered though a range of motivating and creative stimuli such as: texts, film clips, artefacts, visitors, and real-life experiences which we hope will excite the children to want to write.

-Throughout writing lessons, we support our children in their acquisition of wider vocabulary.
-We teach them how to adapt their language and style of writing for a range of contexts, purposes, and audiences.
-During their time at our academy, we foster a strong understanding of how to apply the correct grammar and punctuation rules within their writing, as well as being able to correctly apply the spelling patterns and rules they learn with accuracy.
+Throughout writing lessons, we intend to support our children in the acquisition of wider vocabulary as well as how to adapt their language and style of writing for a range of contexts, purposes, and audiences.
+We intend for children to have a strong understanding of applying grammatical and punctuation rules to use within their writing as well as being able to correctly apply the spelling patterns and rules they learn throughout their time in primary school.